qbicsoftware/repowiz-cli/docs/AddNewPlugins.md

 2. the module for the repository needs to implement the interfaces TargetRepository and TargetRepositoryProvider

 3. the implementation has dependencies on the domain and the infrastructure modules.
-It should be aware of the metadata model of repowiz and that the mapping needs to be provided by each added plugin
+It should be aware of the metadata model of repowiz and that the submissionTypes needs to be provided by each added plugin

 4. In order to access the plugin code from repowiz add your module as dependency into the repowiz-infrastructure POM